Putin’s Russia a ‘real and constant threat’ to Europe – Starmer

 Sir Keir and Mr Healey used the visit to praise British military personnel for helping to protect Nato’s eastern flank.

-The pair were expected to observe military exercises before joining troops in the canteen over lunch.
+The pair observed military exercises before joining troops in the canteen over lunch.

 Ahead of the visit, Mr Healey said: “We will stand with Ukraine for as long as it takes to win.
 We stand ready to back further assistance to Ukraine and our Nato allies like Estonia.”